 - Computer Lab #120

 - Physics Lab #159

 Jordan Family Language House

 - Hallway Computer Stations

 Support for all technology questions or issues comes from the various IT groups: Administrative Computing, Infrastructure, Technology Support, and Web Services, all located in the east end of Jackson Technology Center, just west of Wright Campus Center.
 The center is also equipped with specialty hardware and instructional devices for individual or small group learning in a collaborative environment.
-The Jackson Technology Center is currently home to the Morris Foundation Product Lab.
-The campus Help Desk is located here and can be contacted through email, a phone call, or a visit.
+The Jackson Technology Center is currently home to The Morris Foundation Product Lab.
+The campus Help Desk is located there and can be contacted in person or by email or phone.